 A few other places on our list for next time

 Husk – Traditional southern food served in a house originally built in the 1800s, oh and James Beard award winner.
-My mom’s obsessed and I can’t wait to try this on our next trip.
+We went on our last trip and it was okay… I think this place has passed it’s prime.

 Toast – The place to go for brunch.

 The Darling Oyster Bar – Instagram worth oyster bar.
 If we had had time for another oyster happy hour you would have found me here.

 Bar Normandy – This unassuming bakery was closed when I walked by Sunday but I have heard the pastry are not only delicious but so is the dinner service.